GreenJon902/UltimateDrumScorerPro/src/README.md

 ```
 1. Toggle pressed on <id>.
 	2. State of toggle not changed.
-	3. ComponentManager.toggleComponentSymbol(<id>, ...).
+	3. ComponentManager.toggleComponentDrum(<id>, ...).
 		4. ComponentManager updates internal state.
-		5. ComponentManager emits ComponentSymbolToggled.
+		5. ComponentManager emits ComponentDrumToggled.
 			6a.
 Renderer responds accordingly.
 			6b.
 Editor updates toggle state.
 ```
-### Adding/remove a symbol from component in editor
+### Adding/remove a drum from component in editor
 ```
 1. Component is <componentId>.
-Symbol is <symbolId>.
+Drum is <drumId>.
 Click happens in editor.
-	2. Symbols shown not changed.
+	2. Drums shown not changed.
-	3. ComponentManager.toggleComponentSymbolEnabledState(<compId>, <symbolId>).
+	3. ComponentManager.toggleComponentDrumEnabledState(<compId>, <drumId>).
-		4. ComponentManager adds or removes symbols internally (without emitting any events).
+		4. ComponentManager adds or removes drums internally (without emitting any events).
-		5. ComponentManager emits ComponentSymbolEnabledStateChanged.
+		5. ComponentManager emits ComponentDrumEnabledStateChanged.
 			6. Editor responds accordingly.
 ```
 ### Clicking on a component